OmarJeghale/OmarJeghale/README.md

 # 👋 Hi there, I'm Omar Jeghalef!

-I'm passionate about **Data Analysis** and **Software Engineering**—two fields I'm actively exploring and growing in every day.
+I'm passionate about **Data Analysis** and **Software Engineering**, two fields I'm actively exploring and growing in every day.
 Whether it's analyzing data to uncover insights or building scalable software solutions, I'm driven by the challenge of solving meaningful problems through tech.

 ## 💡 About Me

-I'm currently pursuing a Bachelor's degree in **Computer Science** and a Master's degree in **Software Engineering**.
-I'm working to sharpen my skills in **SQL**, **Python**, and broader **software development principles**.
-I'm always excited to take on new projects that help me learn, collaborate, and make an impact.
+- 🧠 I'm currently working on **data analysis projects** using tools like **SQL**, **Python**, and **Pandas** to extract insights and drive better decision-making.
+- 💻 On the software side, I’m learning full-stack development and building small projects to improve my skills in systems design, backend logic, and user-friendly interfaces.
+- 🚀 I enjoy tackling real-world problems, collaborating with others, and learning from every opportunity.

+## 🛠️ Skills

+- **Programming Languages**: `Java` • `C` • `Python` • `SQL`
+- **Tools & Technologies**: `PostgreSQL` • `Pandas` • `Git` • `Excel`
+- **Core Areas**: Data Analysis • Data Cleaning • Full-Stack Development

 ## 📫 Connect With Me